Zooarchaeology

 Team

-Thom Brongers - Research Assistant
+Thom Brongers - Research and Teaching Assistant

 Thom Brongers completed his BA and MA in archaeology at University of Groningen.
 During his MA thesis he investigated human-animal interactions during a rapid climate changing event (8.2 ka) in Neolithic Istanbul, using carbon and nitrogen stable isotopes.
 He currently works as research- and teaching assistant in the zooarchaeology working group.